İncesu, Kayseri

-İncesu, formerly Sadogara, is a town and district of Kayseri Province in the Central Anatolia region of Turkey.

-The mayor is Zekeriya Karayol (AKP).
+İncesu is a municipality and district of Kayseri Province, Turkey.
+Its area is 874 km2, and its population is 29,120 (2022).
+The mayor is Mustafa İlmek (AKP).
+It has been identified with the ancient town Sadogora or Sadacora.

 History

-At the beginning of the 20th century, Greeks still lived partly in Incesu.
+At the beginning of the 20th century, Greeks still formed part of the population of İncesu.
 Most of them went with the Turkish-Greek Population Exchange.
-There is the Kara Mustafa Pasha Caravanserai built by Kara Mustafa Pasha in 1660 in Incesu.
+There is the Kara Mustafa Pasha Caravanserai built by Kara Mustafa Pasha in 1660 in İncesu.

 In 2021, archaeologists discovered late Roman and early Byzantine houses, with inscriptions and mosaics.

+Composition

+There are 33 neighbourhoods in İncesu District: